top of page

 How we helped

-• Managing recruitment, interviews, and onboarding for 25 new hires
+• Streamlined hiring and onboarding for new team members

-• Redesigning support and ops workflows to prevent burnout
+• Redefined workflows to prevent burnout and duplication

 Image by Austin Distel